Medicine

 The MBBS programme is funded through the Northern Ireland executive as one element of an approach to addressing this shortage of doctors in Northern Ireland.
 In addition, the University’s Civic commitment is to enhance the wellbeing and economic prosperity of our society.
 We therefore encourage applications from individuals who are keen to join the medical workforce in Ireland.
 Applicants will not have to demonstrate knowledge of the Northern Ireland health system during the selection process but, in common with other medical schools in the UK, applicants will be expected to demonstrate their insight into the work of a doctor, and their commitment to work as a doctor following graduation.

 Ulster University has a global reputation for biomedical sciences research across the breadth of the medical sphere.
-Our School of Nursing, based at the Magee campus in Derry~Londonderry, is ranked fifth in the UK and 37th in the world.
-Our unparalleled stratified medicine research, which primarily takes place in the C-TRIC facility at Altnagelvin Hospital, is globally renowned for pioneering personalised treatments for chronic health conditions.
+Our School of Nursing, also based at the Magee campus in Derry~Londonderry, is ranked 7th in the UK.
+Our unparalleled personalised medicine research, which primarily takes place in the C-TRIC facility at Altnagelvin Hospital, is globally renowned for pioneering personalised treatments for chronic health conditions.

 Highlights